 Evidence described so far highlights that the mouth motor system is involved in ACs processing.
 However, different kinds of ACs exist, that are extremely different.
 We hypothesize that the advantage of the mouth activation compared to the activation of other effectors (hands in particular) is characteristics of all ACs, but is more marked for some ACs in particular.
-Specifically, we hypothesize that such mouth activation is particularly pronounced for pure abstract concepts, due to their high level of abstractness, and for mental state concepts, both because of their high level of abstractness and because their content invites metacognitive processing.
+Specifically, we hypothesize that such mouth activation is particularly pronounced for pure abstract concepts, due to their high level of abstractness, and for mental state concepts, both because of their high level of abstractness metacognitive processing.
 Two pieces of evidence, behavioral and neural, seem to support this claim.
-Ghio et al. [29] found with explicit ratings that participants associate mental state sentences more with the mouth than with other effectors.
-Their results show that participants think that also emotions activate the mouth effector, but also activate the hand, consistently with the idea that emotions involve the whole body.
-In a very recent paper Dreyer and Pulvermueller ([71]) demonstrated that passive reading of abstract emotional and mental nouns involves the face motor areas, similarly to what happens for food related words and to face-related action words.
+Ghio et al. [31] found with explicit ratings that participants associate mental state sentences more with the mouth than with other effectors.
+Their results show that participants think that also emotions activate the mouth effector, but also activate the hand, consistently with the idea that emotions involve the face motor areas, similarly to what happens for food related words and to face-related action words.
 Importantly, however, the involvement of the mouth was particularly marked with mental nouns, consistently with the idea that, being evaluated as more abstract and involving more metacognitive processes, they might involve inner speech.